mcc-us/bookkeeping/_pages/c-statement-of-equity.md

 **Four key components**

-1. Opening balance
-   - The opening balance is the value of all assets at the beginning of an accounting period.
+1. Opening balance = value of all assets at the beginning of accounting period

-2. Net income & owner contributions
+2. ADD: Net income & owner contributions
    - Add net income, or the total profit after taxes and business expenses
    - Add owner contributions, capital invested during that period
    - This **represents the total assets**.

-3. Net loss & withdrawals
+3. SUBTRACT: Net loss & withdrawals
    - Subtract all losses for that period
    - Subtract owner withdrawals
    - This represents the company’s **total liabilities**.

-4. **Opening balance + Assets - Liabilities = Equity** balance or total retained earnings for that period.
+4. **Opening balance + Assets - Liabilities = Equity**
+   -  Total retained earnings for that period.

 ---